Skip to Main Content

 Education

 Helping to train the next generation of physicians is a key priority.
-Riley at IU Health collaborates with the IU School of Medicine to provide training opportunities for medical students and residents pursuing pediatric surgery.
-We also offer a craniofacial fellowship program that is accredited by the Accreditation Council for Graduate Medical Education.
+Riley collaborates with the IU School of Medicine to provide training opportunities for medical students and residents pursuing pediatric surgery.
+We also offer a craniofacial fellowship program accredited by the Accreditation Council for Graduate Medical Education.

 Education Resources: